manzx666/AR-BASE/README.md

 ### Developers & Contributors

-- [**Arifzyn XD**](https://github.com/Arifzyn19) - Lead developer and project owner, responsible for the main development and overall direction of the project.
+- [**ArifzynXD**](https://github.com/Arifzyn19) - Lead developer and project owner, responsible for the main development and overall direction of the project.
 - [**AmirulDev**](https://github.com/amiruldev20) - Provided inspiration and valuable insights, especially in building bot functionalities using libraries like Baileys.
 - [**DikaArdnt**](https://github.com/DikaArdnt) - Some parts of the codebase were inspired and adapted from his projects, particularly for bot features and backend structure.

 ### LICENSE

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

-Feel free to replace `ArifzynXD` in the installation instructions with your actual GitHub username or the correct repository link.
-You can also customize any sections as needed to better fit your project's specifics!